-As a transitional solution until the on-site storage facilities are complete, and in order to avoid any disposal shortfalls, five nuclear power plant operators have applied for temporary storage facilities (so-called Interimslager) under Section 6 of the Atomic Energy Act (AtG).
+As a transitional solution until the on-site storage facilities are complete, and in order to avoid any disposal shortfalls, four nuclear power plant operators (Biblis, Krümmel, Neckarwestheim, Philippsburg) have been granted licences for such temporary storage facilities (so-called Interimslager).
 These installations have a capacity of up to 28 storage positions with a mobile concrete enclosure for each container.
 The intention is that the containers will be transferred to the respective on-site storage facility within a limited period of time.
 The containers in the temporary storage facilities are likewise cooled by passive air convection.
 The containers, combined with the concrete enclosures, ensure compliance with the admissible dose limits stipulated by the Radiation Protection Ordinance (StrlSchV) [1A-8].
-For three sites (Biblis, Neckarwestheim, Philippsburg), the licences for the temporary storage facilities have already been granted, and a number of containers have already been emplaced.
+Containers have already been emplaced in all four facilities.